vedranaa/BugNist/README.md

 # Use

+Start a VirtualGL node, and run `. init.sh`.

-Try using `showbug`, by typing one of the following
+Try executing python file `showbug.py`, by typing one of the following
 ```
 python showbug.py filename
 python showbug.ph filename -surf